-Research Projects
+Research Overview

 Our research interests involve studying water and elemental cycles within coupled human and natural systems across varying temporal and spatial scales using both data science (big data) and case study (small data) approaches.
 In our research, we develop and blend field-based, laboratory-based, and data-driven tools.

-Interested visitors and prospective group members can reach out to Prof. Tao Wen for details of on-going and upcoming projects.
+Interested visitors and prospective group members can reach out to Prof. Wen for details of on-going and upcoming projects.

 Facilities

-Geochemistry Instrumentation
+Geochemical Instrumentation

 - Instrumentation in the WEN Group